 - Not the most breathable due to synthetic material

-It’s the little things with Patagonia’s Capilene Midweight Base Layers ($89 each for top and bottom) that elevate them to our top award in the synthetic — yet stink-free — base layer category.
+It’s the little things with Patagonia’s Capilene Midweight Base Layers ($89 each for top and bottom) that elevate them to our top award in the synthetic, yet stink-free, base layer category.
 The smooth external face slides easily under another layer.
 On the inside, a diamond grid pattern adds a little stretch and micro pockets to trap heat and wick moisture away.

-On the top, two elastic thumb loops keep the sleeves down when overlaying a heavier base without adding bulky material around the wrist.
+On top, two elastic thumb loops keep the sleeves down when overlaying a heavier base without adding bulky material around the wrist.
 And when you’re done for the day, hang it at the lodge from the cord sewn into the back.
-These synthetic baselayers benefit from an antimicrobial treatment in the same way that many baselayers do, but this is the name-brand stuff: HeiQ Mint — which adds an herb-derived treatment.
+These synthetic baselayers benefit from an antimicrobial treatment in the same way that many baselayers do, but this is the name-brand stuff: HeiQ Mint, which adds an herb-derived treatment.

 In practice, we noticed that this treatment isn’t quite as good as the original HeiQ silver-salt formula, but still much better than untreated synthetics after a hard day sweating into them.
 We’ll leave the change on the table for the planet here.
 Other appreciated aspects of Capilene baselayers are the raglan sleeves on the top, which eliminate seam lines atop the shoulders (and keep them away from pack straps).